LezWatch/lwtv-plugin/readme.md

 Stored in `/features/` -- a collection of miscellaneous features.

-* `/ICal` - Subfolder for the ICal Parser Library
 * `class-clickjacking.php` - Prevents Clickjacking (or at least people claiming it's an issue)
 * `class-cron.php` - Custom cron jobs to pre-cache high-traffic pages, and run regular jobs
 * `class-dashboard-posts-in-progress.php` - Forked version of a plugin to show in progress posts
 * `class-dashboard.php` - Custom column for featured images in posts lists and removal of self pings
 * `class-embeds.php` - Embeds DisneyABCPress videos, Gleam, GoFundMe, Indiegogo
-* `class-external-apis.php` - Calls to third party APIs
-    - `tvmaze_episodes()` - output of next ep for TV Maze
 * `class-grading.php` - Build and format array for displaying show scores including 3rd parties.
-* `class-ics-parser.php` - Connection to the ICS Parser for calendar data.
 * `class-languages.php` - Support for multiple languages in a dropdown (used by Shows for alt show names)
 * `class-private-posts.php` - Shows alert that a page is hidden if the post is set private.
 * `class-roles.php` - Custom roles created for curation of content